dishangupta/spam_detection/README.md

 ipython notebook
 ```

-Open `spam_classifiers.ipynb`, and step through the code for training and testing
+Open `spam_classifiers.ipynb`, and step through the code for training and testing.

 Tutorial on IPython notebook, http://cs231n.github.io/ipython-tutorial/